lVlyke/lithium-angular/docs/intro-guide.md

-# Quick Guide to Lithium for Angular
+# Intro Guide to Lithium for Angular

 This guide is designed to go over the core features of Lithium and examples of how to use them.